basho/basho_docs/source/languages/en/riakcs/tutorials/fast-track/Building-a-Local-Test-Environment.md

     sudo apt-get install -y curl

 If you are running Ubuntu 11.10 or later, you will also need the `libssl0.9.8` package.
-See  [[Installing on Debian and Ubuntu|Installing-on-Debian-and-Ubuntu]] for more information.
+See [[Installing on Debian and Ubuntu]] for more information.

     sudo apt-get install -y libssl0.9.8